Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "Can I join?"

-It was weeks later, and the nefarious group was back on Siras II.
-Jack had disappeared hours ago with a local Siras woman and hadn't been seen since, but he wasn't exactly missed.
-The Doctor and Rose stood at the top of a hill overlooking the beach, clasping hands in front of a fruit cart— Rose clad once again in naught but a white bikini, the Doctor's coat over her shoulders despite the heat.
-The vendor was eagerly explaining all of the nutritional benefits of the Andosian pear (a very déja-vu moment, if you asked Rose), leaving Rose's smirk and the Doctor's frown unnoticed.
+It was weeks later, and the group was back on Siras II.
+Jack had disappeared hours ago with a local Siras woman and hadn't been seen since, but he wasn't missed.
+The Doctor and Rose stood at the top of a hill overlooking the beach, clasping hands in front of a fruit cart— Rose clad once again in nothing but a white bikini, the Doctor's coat over her shoulders despite the heat.
+The vendor was eagerly explaining all of the nutritional benefits of the Andosian pear (a very déja-vu moment, if you asked the Doctor), leaving Rose's smirk and the Doctor's scowl unnoticed.

 Without warning the vendor slipped his hand around Rose's free one and manoeuvred her fingers towards the fruit.
 Glaring daggers, the Doctor accidentally on purpose kicked the back of the cart with his boot, and the three of them watched as the cart of pears began rolling down the hill.